 A snapshot of our fantastic film students' projects

 Why Film at LSBU?

-- Use the latest HD and Ultra HD camera technologies, both 4K and 2.5K, with the choice to focus on production, post-production, screenwriting and film criticism in your second and third year.
+- Use the latest 4k and Arri camera technologies, with the choice to focus on production, post-production, screenwriting and film criticism in your second and third year.

 - Elephant Studios: multi-million pound studio facilities at the forefront of digital technologies and multimedia practice for creative students.